kapost/circuitry/README.md

 #### Custom

 It's also possible to roll your own lock strategy.
-Simply create a class that includes (or module that extends) `Circuitry::Lock::Base` and implements the following methods:
+Simply create a class that includes (or module that extends) `Circuitry::Locks::Base` and implements the following methods:

 * `lock`: Accepts the `key` and `ttl` as parameters.
 If the key is already